Cranbourne, Victoria: Sports facilities and clubs

 Casey Comets Football Club were founded in 1975 as Cranbourne Comets Football Club and changed to Casey Comets Football Club in 2007.
 Casey play at Comets Stadium on O'Tooles Road in Cranbourne.
 As of 2020, the Men's senior teams compete in the Football Federation Victoria State League 1 South-East league, and the Women's senior team compete in the Football Federation Victoria State League 1.

+A-League team Melbourne City FC have their training ground and youth home ground at Casey Fields.